TreyBlackDesigns/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Training Data
 The training data consist of a Census dataset that includes age, work class, education, marital status, occupation, relationship, race, sex, and native country.
 ## Evaluation Data
-The evaluation was conducted using a random split from the orginal data.
+The evaluation was conducted using a random split from the orginal data.2 0% of the original dataset was allocated as the test dataset.
 This test data is just as diverse as the real world data.
 ## Metrics
 Overall Performance: